MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-grant-revoke-api-permissions.md

 ## Step 4: Revoke an app role assignment from a client service principal

-To revoke the app roles assigned in step 3, run:
+To revoke the app roles assigned in step 3, run the following commands.

 ```powershell
 $permissions = 'Application.Read.All'